1-800-712-4357

-Before & After a Medication Abortion
+What to Expect Before and After a Medication Abortion

-The information on this website is not intended to provide medical advice, diagnosis, or treatment.
+DISCLAIMER: The information on this website is not intended to provide medical advice, diagnosis, or treatment.
 Seek emergency care if you experience any of the following:

 • Heavy bleeding — soaking two or more pads an hour for two hours.